gusl/CalibrationCurves/README.md

 **Status:** We have 2+ methods for producing confidence regions of calibration curves, using isotonic (a.k.a. non-decreasing) binary regression (`cgam` library).
-Note that every CI method here suffers from potential non-isotonicity, but our bootstrap CIs are a big improvement over the built-in ones, in this respect.
+Note that every CI method here suffers from potential non-isotonicity, this is barely visible in our augmented bootstrap method, which is a big improvement over the built-in method.

 **Future work:**
 - Analyze performance of different CI methods